drown-lab/lab-website/group-meetings.md

 ---

-The Drown Lab meets weekly on Fridays at 3pm in BIND 102.
+The Drown Lab meets weekly on Tuesdays at 5:15pm in BIND 102.

 Group meeting is an opportunity to discuss ongoing research progress, recent literature, and logistics.